gsmainclusivetechlab/interop-docs/docs/testcases/tclist.md

 sidebar_label: List of Test Cases
 ---

-Where an ITP [Use Case](/usecases/intro) represents the different goals that actors within the system might have, a _test case_ represents a specific path taken to achieve a goal.
+Where an ITP [Use Case](/testcases/intro) represents the different goals that actors within the system might have, a _test case_ represents a specific path taken to achieve a goal.
 Test cases are separated into "_happy_" and "_unhappy_" so that they cover all the possibilities for a use case.
 Tests typically include several alternative paths that evaluate the exceptions and errors in the use case.
-It is also possible that there are several happy paths, addressing different business rules that result in different intended outcomes.
+It is also possible that there are several happy paths, addressing different business rules that result in different expected outcomes.

 All test cases currently available on the Interoperability Test Platform are listed below.
 As new test cases are created, the documentation, and therefore